Kodomo no kuni (children's magazine): 1922–1932

 Tokyosha founded the magazine in 1922, hiring Koko Wada as editor-in-chief and Kiichi Okamoto as illustration editor.
 Sōzo Kurahashi, a respected educator and child psychologist, was hired to serve as the magazine's chief consultant.
 Sōzo specifically instructed artists to portray children as happy and carefree in their homes, schools, and broader communities.
 Every publication at this time also included educational information, games, and puzzles for mothers printed in black-and-white on cheaper paper and attached to the back cover.

 The magazine served as the home for many far-Left activists like Tomoyoshi Murayama who were otherwise unable to find work due to previous reprimands or arrests for speaking about their views.
 Kodomo no kuni did not turn them away, instead embracing their unique artistic styles and providing them with a place to share their art.

 1932–1944

-The magazine's main art director, Kiichi Okamoto, died in 1931 leaving fellow artist Takeo Takei to take his position at the publication.
-There was a noticeable shift in the magazine's tone, due to both his absence and the start of the war just a few years later.
-In the mid-1930s, the publication began taking on a more imperial tone.
-Later issues include depictions of war in advertisements, art, music, and stories.
-The June 1939 issue, vol. 18 no. 6, included a photograph of the Emperor, intended to encourage the children of Japan.
+The magazine's main art director, Kiichi Okamoto, died in 1931, leaving fellow artist Takeo Takei to take his position at the publication.
+There was a noticeable shift in the magazine's tone due to both Okamoto's absence and the start of World War II just a few years later.
+During the mid-to-late 1930s, depictions of war in advertisements, art, music, and stories became more common.
+The June 1939 issue, vol. 18 no. 6, included a photograph of the Emperor.